raskasa/metrics-okhttp/README.md

 Metrics Integration for OkHttp
 ==============================

+> As of September 2021, this project's maintainer, @raskasa, has not been able
+> to use this project in production for a number of years.
+As a result, active
+> development has stalled; it will likely remain stalled moving forward unless
+> the opportunity arises again for the maintainer to use it in production.

 An [OkHttp][okhttp] HTTP client wrapper providing [Metrics][metrics] instrumentation of connection pools, request durations and rates, and other useful information.